petruSili/smartroom/README.md

   <img src="Images/SmartRoom.png" alt="Logo" height="160" >
   <h1 align="center">Smart Room</h1>
   <p align="center">
   A fully local smart home system built with largely available hardware components.
-It is based on ESP and Arduino platforms. <br>
+It is based on ESP and Arduino platforms.
   MQTT is used as the main communication protocol.
   </p>
 </div>